 Stoltz Wing – Multicultural Center

 Of course, if your family subscribes to CATV/satellite service at home, you can still use those credentials to stream that content while on campus.
 Please check with your family and content provider on how to stream their service.

 If you choose, you may purchase Mediacom CATV service for your room, directly from Mediacom.
 Please do not purchase internet service bundle with your CATV and setup your own Wi-Fi, it will interfere with your neighbor’s Wi-Fi and cause problems for everyone.

 Are the residence halls air-conditioned?

-Mary Josita Hall, Mary Benedict Hall, and Mary Francis Hall are not air-conditioned.
+Mary Josita Hall, Mary Benedict Hall, and Mary Frances Hall are not air-conditioned.
 The Apartment Complex, however, does have air conditioning.
 Students requiring an air conditioner due to medical conditions will need to submit documentation from their medical provider stating their medical condition and how an air conditioner would enhance their medical treatment protocol.
 The physician’s letter or note will then be reviewed by an appropriate professional at Clarke (Health Services, Counseling Center, etc.) and a recommendation will be forwarded to Residence Life.
 Due to the age of the building and the type of windows, air conditioning units are not compatible with all rooms in Mary Frances.

 Is there storage on campus?

 Storage for on-campus residents is available during the summer months for students who live more than 500 miles from campus or if prior arrangements have been made with your assistant director.
 Suitcases, etc. can be stored during the academic year for students.
 While Clarke University will use reasonable efforts to protect student property, it is understood that the university is not in any way liable for loss or theft of, or damage to, any property belonging to the resident who chooses to leave belongings in the trunk rooms.

 Where can I do my laundry and how much does it cost?